okta/workflows-templates/workflows/assign_temporary_group_memberships/readme.md

-# Assign group memberships temporarily based on time
+# Assign Group Memberships Temporarily Based on Time

-## Overview
+## Overview:

 Within Okta, you may want to give a user group membership, but only for a limited time.
 An example would be a group that gives auditors access to applications, but revoked after 30 days.
 Another example may be a temporary development project that you want to assign developers access.